s-zeid/site/projects/appbackup/index.md

 It will use the `Library/Preferences/AppBackup` directory inside the directory given with `-r` as the backup and data location.
-You can also use the `-c` (or `--config-dir`) option to use a different location.
+You can also use the `-c` (or `--config-dir`) option to use a different location for the backups and data.

 ## Translations